IMG_4477+2.jpg

 BIO

-Throughout the Pandemic, Katherine was a member of the international Endlessly Performing Artists group, creating numerous performances for the camera.
-More recent festivals include Irondale’s On-Women Festival, the annual Lower East Side Festival of the Arts and Halloween Balls at Theater for the New City (celebrating 25+ years of association!), the UNFIX NYC Arts and Ecology Festival, and the international Butoh Breath Project.
-Katherine was one of 13 artists to perform at the 2019 New York Butoh Institute Festival produced by Vangeline Theatre and part of Butoh Next 10x10, a symposium to celebrate the publication of the Routledge Companion to Butoh Performance (in which she published an article).
+From 2020-2023, Katherine pivoted video (as we all did) and was a member of the international Endlessly Performing Artists group, creating and self-filming numerous performances for the camera culminating in a virtual collaboration for the It’s Gonna Be Hot festival in Serbia.
+During this time she also performed at the Irondale’s On-Women Festival, the annual Lower East Side Festival of the Arts and Halloween Balls at Theater for the New City, the UNFIX NYC Arts and Ecology Festival, and the international Butoh Breath Project,.
+In 2019, Katherine was one of 13 artists to perform at Vangeline Theatre’s 2019 New York Butoh Institute Festival and collaborated with New Zealand artist Miki Seifert at the Butoh Next 10x10, a symposium to celebrate the publication of the Routledge Companion to Butoh Performance (in which she published an article).

 As an entertainer and storyteller with three solo shows under her belt (Ladies Who Go Bump in the Night, The Story of a Phallus Woman, Escaping Biology), Katherine has created her brand of feminist "cabaret performance art" that fuses gender politics and satire with monologues, musical theatre, and dance in highly charged and often humorous character vignettes.
-Her fourth show, FOR HER OWN GOOD: Chronicles of Women and Madness, is a long-term passion project with a new excerpt being worked on this year!
+Her fourth show, FOR HER OWN GOOD: Chronicles of Women and Madness, is a long-term passion project with a new excerpt presented in 2024.

 As an artistic disrupter, Katherine enjoys turning traditional notions of spectatorship on its head by performing in non-traditional performance spaces and producing immersive and intimate audience experiences in such places as on the unsuspecting laps of academic conference-goers (Moving Bodies, Moving Boundaries) to her bathroom, closet, and a kitchen (Apartment Series).